 By giving each other the gift of experiences, it has provided us the opportunity to be creative and be more engaged in the gift giving process.
 Here’s a list of a few of my favorite ideas.

-Monthly mail subscriptions– Our son gets Highlights Magazine that always includes an experiment to do, he also receives the kids version of National Geographic.
+Monthly mail subscriptions– Our son gets Highlights Magazine that always includes an experiment to do.
+He also receives the kids version of National Geographic.
 This is something that they continue to receive throughout the year and he loves getting stuff in the mail.
-This is a good suggestion to give for the family member that are asking what to get the kids.
+This is a good suggestion to give for the family members that are asking what to get the kids.

-Movie Tickets-When you’ve already got the ticket, it makes it easier get yourself out the door.
+Movie Tickets– When you’ve already got the ticket, it makes it easier to get yourself out the door.